-Except as otherwise noted below, the project descriptions are based on the Company's technical reports: (A) the "Technical Report on the Denison Mines Inc. Uranium Properties, Saskatchewan, Canada" dated November 21, 2005, as revised February 16, 2006 (the "McClean Technical Report"), (B) the "Technical Report on the Sue D Uranium Deposit Mineral Resource Estimate, Saskatchewan, Canada" dated March 31, 2006 (the "Sue D Report"), and (C) the "Technical Report on the Mineral Resource Estimate for the McClean North Uranium Deposits, Saskatchewan" dated January 31, 2007 (the "McClean North Technical Report"), copies of which are available on the Company's profile on the SEDAR website at www.sedar.com.
+Except as otherwise noted below, the project descriptions are based on the Company's technical reports: (A) the "Technical Report on the Denison Mines Inc. Uranium Properties, Saskatchewan, Canada" dated November 21, 2005, as revised February 16, 2006 (the "McClean Technical Report"), (B) the "Technical Report on the Sue D Uranium Deposit Mineral Resource Estimate, Saskatchewan, Canada" dated March 31, 2006 (the "Sue D Report"), and (C) the "Technical Report on the Mineral Resource Estimate for the McClean North Uranium Deposits, Saskatchewan" dated January 31, 2007 (the "McClean North Technical Report"), copies of which are available on the Company's website and under its profile on the SEDAR+ website at www.sedarplus.ca.
 Scott Wilson RPA (since acquired by SLR) was engaged to prepare and deliver the McClean Technical Report (authored by Richard E. Routledge, M.Sc., P.Geo.), the Sue D Report and the McClean North Technical Report (each authored by Richard E. Routledge, M.Sc., P.Geo. and James W. Hendry, P.Eng.).
 Each author was an independent Qualified Persons for the purposes of NI 43-101.
 By letter dated October 20, 2009, Orano Canada received from Scott Wilson RPA subsequent corrections to the resource estimate in the McClean North Technical Report, which revisions have been incorporated herein as applicable.

 The conclusions, projections and estimates included in this description are subject to the qualifications, assumptions and exclusions set out in the technical reports.
-We recommend you read the technical reports in their entirety to fully understand the projects.
+The reports are recommended to be read in their entirety for a more fulsome understanding of the technical aspects of the projects.